swiftlang/swift-book/TSPL.docc/LanguageGuide/Generics.md

   return (Pair(each first, each second))
   ```

-- Tripping hazard:
+- The result (and its type) of expanding a parameter pack
+  vary depending on the number of elements in the pack.
+  Zero-element packs produce `()`,
+  single-element packs produce a simple type,
+  and multi-element packs produce a tuple type.

-  You don't always write `repeat each` one after the other.
+- You don't always write `repeat each` one after the other.
   The part to repeat is marked `repeat`
   and the location of the element from the pack is marked `each`.